-10.179 During both the pre-application stage and application stage, the applicant has raised concerns regarding the cost of the Crossrail contribution and what impacts this contribution will have on the viability of the scheme.
-A viability assessment was produced by the applicant in support of their position and submitted to the Council and TfL under separate confidential cover.
-This was discussed at a meeting between TfL, LBTH officers and the applicant's viability assessors on 28 March 2011 and TfL subsequently appointed an external consultant to carry out an independent assessment.
-A number of queries were raised regarding the content of the assessment; however no response was received from the applicant.
-TfL concluded that they did not accept the applicant's case that the scheme was not able to contribute towards Crossrail as a result of viability.
-This is because the viability assessment does not demonstrate that the Crossrail contribution alone makes the development unviable, rather the scheme appears to be unviable regardless of the Crossrail contribution.
+- 10.179 During both the pre-application stage and application stage, the applicant has raised concerns regarding the cost of the Crossrail contribution and what impacts this contribution will have on the viability of the scheme.
+A viability assessment was carried out by the applicant in support of their position and submitted to the Council and TfL under separate confidential cover.
+This was discussed at a meeting between TfL, LBTH officers and the applicant's viability assessors on 28 March 2011 and it was concluded that TfL would take the applicant's case to the Mayor for consideration of exceptional circumstances considering site constraints and viability.
+At the time of writing this report, the case had not been presented to the Mayor and it is anticipated that a meeting take place on 4th /11th April.
+The outcome of this meeting will be presented to Members in an addendum report. - 10.180 Despite the unresolved contribution towards Crossrail, the remaining contribution package is considered sufficient to mitigate against the impacts of the development in line with Policy 6A.5 of the London Plan, Policy DEV4 in the UDP, Policy IMP1 of the IPG (2007) and Policy SP13 in the Core Strategy (2010).